-It is difficult to fathom and fully appreciate the scope of history through which this majestic home has stood, weathering the passage of time as it witnessed the birth of a nation and her struggles and triumphs, many of which happened not far from this doorstep in Philadelphia, and later in nearby Gettysburg.
+It is difficult to fathom and fully appreciate the scope of history through which this majestic home has stood, weathering the passage of time as it witnessed the birth of a nation with her struggles and triumphs, many of which happened not far from this doorstep in Philadelphia, and later in nearby Gettysburg.
 Iron from nearby forges may have been used to fight the American Revolution, and cavalry horses reared here saw action abroad in World War I.

 In 1800, Henry Bates Grubb, Ironmaster of the Hopewell Forge, bought the property and significantly remodeled the stately stone portion of the mansion in 1811.
 He expanded the farm to 3,000 acres and renamed it Mount Vernon Estate.
 You may encounter the remnants of his gristmill while you are exploring the grounds, and they have become a popular backdrop for the many photos that have been taken here.